strimzi/proposals/056-zk-kraft-migration.md

 An Apache Kafka cluster is running in ZooKeeper mode with `N` brokers and `M` ZooKeeper nodes, as defined by the `replicas` fields in the corresponding `Kafka` custom resource.
 The cluster has to be migrated to use `KafkaNodePool`(s) first for running the brokers (ZooKeeper nodes are never part of pools).
-Without them it’s not possible to deploy the new KRAft controllers (separated from the current Kafka brokers) as the first step of the migration.
+Without them it’s not possible to deploy the new KRaft controllers (separated from the current Kafka brokers) as the first step of the migration.
-So the prerequisite is having the Kafka cluster still using ZooKeeper but running the Kafka brokers by using `KafkaNodePool`(s).
+So the prerequisite is to have the Kafka cluster still using ZooKeeper but running the Kafka brokers with `KafkaNodePool`(s).
 The user can follow the procedure described [here](https://strimzi.io/docs/operators/latest/deploying#proc-migrating-clusters-node-pools-str) in the official documentation, in order to meet this prerequisite.

-Also, the minimum Kafka version should be 3.5.0 with `inter.broker.protocol.version` set to “3.5”.
+Before migrating to KRaft, the cluster must be upgraded to Kafka version minimum of 3.5.0 with `inter.broker.protocol.version` set to “3.5”.
-The user could need to upgrade the Kafka version on its own cluster before running a migration.

 ### Migration